xuelin-xie/FRHD/README.md

 Implementation of “Spatial-Spectral Adaptive Fidelity and Noise Prior Reduction Guided Hyperspectral Image Denoising”

 # Introduction
-A fast and robust pixel-wise model combined with the total variation regularizer for representative coefficients to accurately remove mixed noise in hyperspectral images.
+This work proposes an ADMM-based FRHD model with noise prior reduction and adaptive pixel-wise weighting.
+It is fast, accurate, and designed for mixed noise removal in hyperspectral images.
 ![image](https://github.com/xuelin-xie/FRHD/blob/main/FRHD_model.png)

 # Contents
+These are the function files for the FRHD model, all involved code is compressed in the 'FRHD_main.zip' file.
+The framework of this work is:
 ![image](https://github.com/xuelin-xie/FRHD/blob/main/FRHD_flowchart.png)
-These are the function files for the FRHD model, all involved code is compressed in the 'FRHD.zip' file.

 # Key Finding 1
 **Theorem 1**.
 In the ADMM framework, with proper parameter scaling, the denoising frameworks in Definitions 1 and 2 yield identical updates for $\mathcal{X}$, $\mathcal{S}$, and $\mathcal{D}$.